 Writing in a notebook.

-Children's folklore genres : lullabies, pestushki, nursery rhymes, tongue twisters, chants, games, teasers, riddles, horror stories, absurdities-not-witches, school rhymes, anecdotes, mischievous songs.
+Genres of children's folklore : lullabies, nursery rhymes, nursery rhymes, tongue twisters, chants, games, teasers, riddles, horror stories, nonsensical nonsense, school rhymes, jokes, naughty songs.

 On a flat path.
 (They dance).